 To obtain a positive tenure decision, a candidate must provide clear evidence that these criteria have been met.
 Typically, this involves submitting a detailed criteria-based self evaluation, letters of support from one's Chair and Dean, an updated curriculum vita, syllabi from all courses, and all materials from one course.
 Letters of support from peers, students, members of the community, and other documents may be submitted in evidence as well.

 Your accomplishments and strengths in teaching, research and service provide the criteria for PTS evaluation.
 While recognizing individual styles in self-assessment, the Committee requests that faculty follow the Performance Guidelines in 3.7 of the St. Ambrose University Faculty Handbook in composing the self-assessment.
+There is also a template that faculty are encouraged to use.

 At times faculty applying for contract renewal, tenure, promotion, or those submitting documentation for five-year review, have submitted materials not specifically solicited by PTS (copies of publications, testimonials from students, written comments from course evaluations).
 When such materials are used to support claims made in reference to the criteria for evaluation, they are deemed appropriate.
 If you do include unsolicited materials, you should explain their purpose, linking them to specific PTS criteria, in your self-evaluation statement.